FAQs

 Firms and lawyers based in England and Wales have the option of providing two submissions and spreadsheets of client referees (comprised of 20 work highlights and 20 referees) to Energy & Natural Resources: Oil & Gas and Energy & Natural Resources: Power, Renewables & Alternative Energy.

 Firms can showcase disputes work across both submissions.
-Any Water-related work must be displayed on the Energy & Natural Resources: Power, Renewables & Alternative Energy submission.
+Any water-related work must be displayed on the Energy & Natural Resources: Power, Renewables & Alternative Energy submission.

 From the above submissions, we rank firms and lawyers across the following sub-sections:

-Renewables & Alternative Energy: The Renewables & Alternative Energy sub-section recognises firms and lawyers with expertise in relation to the financing and development of renewable energy projects, as well as those handling corporate transactions and regulatory issues in the sector.
-Projects covered include, but are not limited to, both onshore and offshore windfarms, solar developments, biomass facilities and waste-to-energy plants.
+Power, Renewables & Alternative Energy: This sub-section recognises firms and lawyers with expertise in relation to the financing and development of power, renewable and alternative energy projects, as well as those handling corporate transactions and regulatory issues in the sector.
+This section recognises firms and lawyers with expertise in relation to a range of power assets, including nuclear power stations, interconnector structures and battery storage facilities.

 Water: This sub-section covers a variety of work relating to the water industry, including regulation, pricing and aspects of competition law.

-Disputes: This sub-section covers all disputes (including Litigation and International Arbitration) in the energy & natural resources sector.
+Disputes: This sub-section covers all disputes (including litigation and international arbitration) in the energy & natural resources sector.

 Alongside our UK-wide tables, we also have two Scottish tables, Energy & Natural Resources: Oil & Gas and Energy & Natural Resources: Renewables & Alternative Energy, as well as a general Energy & Natural Resources – Northern Ireland section.